 While much of the evidence is preliminary, moringa may help you get better control over your blood sugar.

 Men who want to reduce stress-induced sexual dysfunction.
 Unlike many of the other antioxidant supplements out there, moringa has shown some promise as a way to boost testosterone and improve sexual function in males.

 Moringa might be of particular interest to men who think their sexual performance problems can be traced to stress, because of animal research showing that stress-induced sexual dysfunction can be treated using moringa oleifera supplementation.

 How we ranked

-To rank the options on the market for moringa, we gathered all moringa-containing products, then culled the field only to include those which focused exclusively on delivering moringa.
+To rank the options on the market for moringa, we gathered all moringa-containing products, then culled the field only to include the very best.
+Here’s how:

-Products that contained moringa alongside other biologically active compounds (for example, as a part of a broader antioxidant formulation) were eliminated at this point.
+Focus on moringa powder only.
+Products that contained moringa alongside other biologically active compounds (for example, as a part of a broader antioxidant formulation) were eliminated from consideration.